nnehome/nnehome.github.io/docs/source/index.rst

 * We specify :math:`\boldsymbol{m}` so that it contains relevant information for recovering :math:`\boldsymbol{\theta}`.
 Common examples include the mean of :math:`\boldsymbol{y}` and the covariances between :math:`\boldsymbol{y}` and :math:`\boldsymbol{x}`.
 It is generally OK to include possibly irrelevant or redundant moments in :math:`\boldsymbol{m}` -- the performance of NNE is relatively robust to redundant moments.

 * We can use mean-square-error loss to train NNE.
 Other loss functions can train the neural net to give measures of statistical accuracy in addition to point estimates.
-See our `paper`_ for details.
+See our paper referenced :ref:`above <top>` for details.

 |

 Applicability
 ---------------

 Increasing complexity of models in economics/marketing means there is often no closed-form expressions of likelihood or moment functions.
 So reseachers often rely on simulation-based estimators such as simulated maximum likelihood (SMLE) or simulated method of moments (SMM).
 NNE is a simulation-based estimator as well.
 But NNE offers sizable speed and accuracy gains over SMLE/SMM in some applications, making estimation much more tractable.
 One particular application in marketing that benefits from NNE is consumer sequential search.
-We have studied it extensively in our `paper`_.
+We have studied it extensively in our paper referenced :ref:`above <top>`.
 You can find our code on the :ref:`consumer search <code_1>` page.

 The table below summarizes the main properties of NNE as well as its suitable applications.